RequirementsFGCUcaballotti4514/FamilyInitiativeProject/Business Analysis.md

 ### support environment
 Support will be via a web app accessible from both computer and smartphone.
 ## Preliminary operational scenarios
 upon getting a new client, the manager or admin will generate a new client profile.
 The profile will be assigned to parents, BCBA, and RBT that are directly working with the client.
 After the BCBA and parents have gone through the needs assessment, the client profile will be updated to show behaviors being worked on.
-After a session the RBT will enter data from the session to the database.
+After a session, the RBT will enter data from the session into the database.
 The parent will look at the profile to see the behavior profile of the client.
 The parent will be notified of events FI is having.

 # Other preliminary life-cycle concepts
 ## Preliminary acquisition concept
 the system needs to pull from a database that holds client information.
 FI is very interested in the security of this information.
 They currently store their information in physical files and office 365.
-File uploads to a cloud server is ideal for the website to utilize information.
+File uploads to a cloud server are ideal for the website to utilize information.
 The domain and database would need to be acquired.

 ## Preliminary deployment concept
 Users will be able to login and access their clients and update information.
 Parents will be able to login and access information about their children.
 The web app will need to be built in conjunction with the database to appropriately and safely display data.

 ## Preliminary support concept
-There will have to be support for the database and operations of the website, this would most likely be a third party IT company.
+There will have to be support for the database and operations of the website, this would most likely be a third-party IT company.
 The Admin for the website would ideally be management, but more likely to be HR.
 Admin would be responsible for Handling workers and Assigning BCBAs and OTs.
 Admins would need to set privileges for each role.
-The BCBAs would be responsible for the assigning RBTs to clients.
+The BCBAs would be responsible for assigning RBTs to clients.

 ## Preliminary retirement concept
-The company would need to hold control of the domain for a (three) year period to avoid any security information being obtained.
+The company would need to hold control of the domain for a (three-year period to avoid any security information being obtained.

 # Project Constraints
 The company is a non-profit, so there are constraints around the fiscal year.
 The ending and beginning of school years.
-Thanksgiving and winter brake.
+Thanksgiving and winter break.

 # Appendix